michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     No. In a well-designed Arabic UI, *everything* will flow from right to left.
-If your UI has a navigation menu on the left-hand side for English and other European languages, your Arabic version should have it on the right-hand side.
-You often see Arabic UIs which don't (because it's "difficult") but that's disappointing.
+If your UI has a navigation menu on the left-hand side for European languages, your Arabic version should have it on the right-hand side.
+You often see Arabic UIs which don’t (because it’s “difficult”) but that’s disappointing.
 Do it and your users will be delighted!

-    I don't speak Arabic and so I am not basing this on personal experience, but years ago when we were localizing [Terminologue](https://www.terminologue.org/) into Arabic we did this and it was really well received by users.
+    I don’t speak Arabic and so I am not basing this on personal experience, but years ago when we were localizing [Terminologue](https://www.terminologue.org/) into Arabic we did this and it was really well received by users.

-    Ahmad Shadeed’s [RTL Styling 101](https://rtlstyling.com/) has a lot of useful guidance on this.
+    Ahmad Shadeed’s [RTL Styling 101](https://rtlstyling.com/) has a lot of useful guidance on such matters.

   </details>